 As the founder of Trinity Christian Academy, I can testify to the challenges of opening a Christian college-prep school.
 While the first classes in 1993 would be grades 1-4 with only ten children, I knew that tuition alone wouldn't make this dream a reality.
 I wanted the tuition to be affordable for all families, not just the most affluent.
 God used one grandmother, with her gift of love for her grandchild and the other children in this community, to make TCA become a reality.
 A school that partnered with the community, parents, and staff to create a life-altering experience for the students in a Christian academic environment was born.
 In 2009-10 we have 436 students enrolled.

 We wanted to make sure families of all economic backgrounds had an opportunity to attend Trinity Christian.
 We have accomplished this by keeping tuition affordable and financial aid/scholarships available.
 Today, 25% of our students receive some type of financial aid.
-In almost every graduating class, 100% of our students went on to higher education with a very large percentage qualifying for scholarships.
+In almost every graduating class, 100% of our students went on to higher education, with many qualifying for scholarships.

 I am sure the grandmother, who planted the seed to make TCA possible, could never have visualized how much her gift would blossom.
 Having read the TCA story, won't you join this grandmother, and help us expand and better serve the families in our community?
 I will never consider this school a success until the day comes when I no longer turn away a single child or family.
 Then, I will know that we have come full circle, and that God truly has graced Trinity Christian Academy.

 It's sometimes referred to as the "school on the hill."
 And while many people in Parker County may be able to tell you the location of the school, others would prefer relating a story of what happens there.

 Mission statements reflect the reason why an organization exists.
 They generally are produced to satisfy requirements for incorporation and later become the basis by which an institution is evaluated by others.